oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 * **CSAF consumer**: A program that reads and interprets a CSAF document.
 * **CSAF viewer**: A CSAF consumer that reads a CSAF document, displays a list of the results it contains, and allows an end user to view each result in the context of the artifact in which it occurs.
 * **CSAF management system**: A program that is able to manage CSAF documents and is able to display their details as required by CSAF viewer.
+* **CSAF asset matching system**: A program that connects to or is asset database and is able to manage CSAF documents as required by CSAF management system as well as matching them to assets of the asset database.

 ## 5.2 Conformance Clause 1: CSAF document